sgtsnacks-64/JustAskIt/README.md

 <h2>Guidance and Rules</h2>

-When creating a rule set for a prompt, detials of how to do this are below, you should always provide these three mandatory rules:
+When creating a rule set for a prompt, details of how to do this are below, you should always provide these three mandatory rules:

 1. You must always be truthful
 2. You must always be honest